Credit Suisse lifts Blue Owl Capital Inc. [OWL] price estimate. Who else is bullish?

 Credit Suisse have made an estimate for Blue Owl Capital Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on October 19, 2022.
 While these analysts kept the previous recommendation, Piper Sandler raised their target price to Overweight.
 The new note on the price target was released on October 14, 2022, representing the official price target for Blue Owl Capital Inc. stock.
 Previously, the target price had yet another raise to $19, while Deutsche Bank analysts kept a Buy rating on OWL stock.

-Blue Owl Capital Inc. [OWL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.55.
-With this latest performance, OWL shares gained by 2.88% in over the last four-week period, additionally sinking by -14.54% over the last 6 months – not to mention a drop of -30.61% in the past year of trading.
+Blue Owl Capital Inc. [OWL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 9.53.
+With this latest performance, OWL shares dropped by -13.38% in over the last four-week period, additionally plugging by 16.73% over the last 6 months – not to mention a drop of -20.81% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for OWL.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Blue Owl Capital Inc. go to 33.45%.